nsls-ii-mx/l_bnl_compress/README.md

 In order to achieve reasonable timing without major use of parallelism as many files as possible should be in memory.
 Use of /dev/shm is highly recommended.

+## Supporting Data

+See [https://zenodo.org/records/15376113] (https://zenodo.org/records/15376113) for 3 data sets that are used to evaluate application of lossy compression for MX diffraction dat:   A lysosyme data set collected at 7500 eV to solve the S_SAD structure (Ly_01_22013);
+A thermolysin data set from a fragment screening campaign collection at the NSLS-II AMX beamline with a fragment bound (tlys-817_10982);
+A  CBASS Cap5 from Pseudomonas syringae as an activated tetramer with the cyclic dinucleotide 3'2'-c-diAMP ligand data set (Endo6_23AA_2v_502).

+The CBASS Cap5 structure was published and deposited to the PDB site (8FMG.PDB and https://doi.org/10.1038/s41594-024-01220-x).
+The 7500 eV lysosyme structure was solved using S_SAD phases initial compression results are published (9B7F.PDB and [https://doi.org/10.1107/S160057752400359X](https://doi.org/10.1107/S160057752400359X).